Practice Information

 “If I have a medical condition, why would I need to see a psychologist?”

-If you've ever had to face chronic pain or illness, you know that it doesn't just affect you physically-it affects you emotionally by (minimally) increasing stress, and may contribute to anxiety and depression.
+If you've ever had to face chronic pain or illness, you know that it doesn't just affect you physically--it affects you emotionally by (minimally) increasing stress, and may contribute to anxiety and depression.
 Changes in behavior result in withdrawal or "snapping" at others (even though you don't mean to).
 It also affects you spiritually, and may have you questioning or clinging to your faith.
 It affects relationships, sometimes bringing you closer to those you love, and sometimes making it painfully clear who the "true" friends are in your life.
 Injury/illness/pain can change the way you think about yourself, your future, everything...
 Psychologists can help you cope with these issues and adapt to changes in your life.

 “What is a Clinical Health Psychologist?”

 Unlike generalist psychologists that treat a wide variety of mental health problems ranging from mood disorders to schizophrenia, Clinical Health Psychologists specialize in the prevention, treatment, and rehabilitation of illness and injuries.
-They also study the relationships between biological, emotional, spiritual, cognitive, behavioral, and social factors that promote health and compromise wellness.
+They also study the relationships between biological, emotional, cognitive, behavioral, spiritual, and social factors that promote health and may compromise wellness.

 “What is 'cognitive-behavioral' pain management?”